xebia/Blazor-Bootcamp/labs/05 - Accessing Data/readme.md

 ```

 This component allows you to remove a person.
 It uses the `IPersonDal` service to get the person from the database and to remove the person.

+> ℹ️ **Important:** The `RendererInfo.IsInteractive` guard ensures that:
+> 1. The page shows "Loading..." during prerendering
+> 2. Data access only occurs once the component is interactive, preventing errors with services that aren't available during static rendering

 The `RemovePerson` component has a `renderMode` attribute with the value `InteractiveServer`.
 This means that the component will be rendered using the server interactive render mode, so all the code runs on the server and the user has a highly interactive experience in the browser.